kristin-karleskint/mesonet-tools/README.md

-# mesonet-tools
+# PyMesonet
-Tools for importing and using mesonet rain data
+Tools to manipulate data from the Oklahoma Mesonet.